-History Department, Course Descriptions for all Undergraduate Courses, Spring 2018.
+History Department, Course Descriptions for all Undergraduate Courses, Fall 2018.

-Below please find course descriptions (also available in Explore) for all our undergraduate courses for Spring 2018.
+Below please find course descriptions (also available in Explore) for all our undergraduate courses for Fall 2018.
 Please contact the Department for any questions.

 For College students, all sections of HIST 007 or HIST 008 fulfill the core requirement in History for a broad introductory survey; these students complete the requirement by taking HIST 099.